When it comes to the ASOC student government funding model, you've got options!

 DEB works towards student empowerment and improved conditions for structurally marginalized groups on and off campus.

 - Working to improve diversity and equity in your community?
-Review the DEB's Funding Guidelines and apply here.
+Review the All-Branch Funding Guidelines.

 - Want to launch an eco-initiative or sustainability project?
-Review and submit the RESF Funding Application.
+Review the All-Branch Funding Guidelines.

 Not quite what you were looking for?
 Try some of these alternatives.